rithychhen88/birthday-picker/README.md

 Birthday Picker requires the following libraries:

-The latest Jquery, which you can download from here.
+1. The latest Jquery, which you can download from [here](http://jquery.com).
-The latest Bootstrap, you can download from here.
+2. The latest Bootstrap, you can download from [here](http://getbootstrap.com/).

 ##Getting Started

-Download the latest code from here
+Download the latest code from [here](https://github.com/rithychhen88/birthday-picker).

 ##How to use Birthday Picker